-To apply for a zoo licence, the applicant must complete the notice of application to apply for a zoo licence and send it to the licensing team.
+To apply for a zoo licence, the applicant must complete the notice of intention form to start the process of applying for a zoo licence.
+This online form is available below:

 The applicant must then publish the notice in one local and one national newspaper and display a copy of the notice at the site of the proposed zoo.
 The licensing team will keep a copy of the notice for members of the public to view free of charge at any reasonable time during office hours.

 Not less than 2 months later the applicant must complete and submit the zoo application to the licensing team along with the fee of £2000 or £920 for a small zoo.

 The licensing team will then consider the application and may recommend that the zoo is suitable for an exemption under Section 14(1) or Section 14(2) if its size and nature suggest that it is eligible.

 A dispensation under Section 14(1) is where the licensing authority decides that the collection of animals is too small, or the types of animals present do not warrant a licence, ie a rough guide is less than 120 animals, no birds of prey or wild mammals.

 A dispensation under Section 14(2) is if the operator of the zoo informs the secretary of state that the zoo is too small for a full team of inspectors then a dispensation can be granted, and the inspection is then carried out by just one zoo inspector plus an officer from the licensing team.

 Dispensations can be revoked if the zoo breaks the terms of their dispensations.

 A tacit consent does not apply to this application, meaning that your application will not be automatically granted after a specified period of time.
 Each application must be considered on its own merits.